vuejs/vue-rx/README.md

 ### Example

-See `/example` for a simple example.
+See `/examples` for some simple examples.

 ### License